pgaskin/repogen/README.md

 # repogen
 repogen is an easy way to generate a Debian repository.

-repogen supports signing, generating a Contents index, overriding the Maintainer field on packages, automatically updating the repository, and more.
-A web UI is coming soon.
+repogen supports signing, generating a Contents index, overriding the Maintainer field on packages, a web interface, automatically updating the repository, and more.

 ### Quick Start
 1. Create a directory named `in`